gabepublic/aws-cloudformation-templates/README.md

 - [VPC 2 public subnets, bastion host, alb, ec2 + website](#vpc-2-public-subnets-bastion-host-alb-ec2--website)
 - *TBD VPC with 4 subnets (2 public & 2 private), igw, alb, and EC2 website & APIs*

+## REVISION HISTORY

+- Jun 12, 2024: Update EC2 templates to obtain & use the latest AMI; add
+  a new EC2 template for ssl (ec2-website-ports22-80-443.yaml); and made the Security GroupName unique for each EC2 templates otherwise conflict error when deploy at the same time.

 ## EC2 with ingress on port 80